 Angie has over thirteen years of combined experience in nonprofit administration and management, program development, grantmaking, resource development and program evaluation.
 Previously, she was the Director of Programs at The New York Women’s and Program Director at the September 11th Fund where she oversaw a grant program for case management and health care services for dislocated workers in New York and Washington D.C.
 From 1997-2003, Angie worked at Safe Horizon, the largest victim assistance agency in the U.S, where she directed programs for victims of violence, abuse and individuals and families impacted by 9/11.
 Prior to coming to NYC, she worked in the areas of public health, environmental protection, and housing and homelessness in Northern California.
 She is Board President of the Coalition for Asian American Children and Families and serves as a Commissioner on the NYC Commission on Women’s Issues.
 Angie has a BS in Human and Community Development and a BA in Women's Studies from the University of California, Davis.

-Mannar Wong is an Associate Art Director for the Penguin Group.
-She volunteers for the Korean American Family Service Center, a family violence agency, and Everybody Wins, a literacy program for public school kids.
+Mannar Wong is an Associate Art Director for Penguin Random House.
+She volunteers for Reading Empowers and Everybody Wins, literacy programs for public school students, as well as other various non-profit organizations.
 She has a BFA from the School of Visual Arts.

 Joyce Yu is recently retired from a long career as a representative for the United Nations Development Programme, the UN’s global fund and network for development, serving in Jamaica, Malaysia and Western Samoa.
 She started her UN career in UNIFEM, the UN’s fund for women and working with the UN Nongovernmental Liaison Service providing a bridge between NGOs and the UN.
 She spearheaded work on human trafficking and the impact of structural adjustment on women.
 Prior to this, she served as Executive Director of the Ms Foundation for Women and as a Programme Officer at the Otto Bremer Foundation in St. Paul Minnesota.
 She has been on the founding boards of Women and Foundations and Corporate Philanthropy, New York Grantmakers Association and was the founding President for the Museum of Chinese Americans.
 Her social activism begun as a community tenant union organizer in Minneapolis and she founded the Cedar Riverside People’s Center which provides free medical, vet and legal and psychological counseling.
 At that time, she also organized free music concerts in vacant lots to showcase new bands and create awareness for improved urban development.
 Her activism also includes organizing the largest ongoing campaign on the combined issues of peace and justice, unifying the peace and civil rights movements for the National Council of Churches.
 After working at the global level, the AWGC gives her the intimacy to get to know the grantees and be part of their future with a group of sisters.